Women and Calcium

-During lactation, mothers can meet their need for calcium, plus other important minerals and vitamins, by consuming rich bone broths and unprocessed salt.
+During lactation, mothers can meet their need for calcium, plus other essential minerals and vitamins, by consuming rich bone broths and unprocessed salt.

 What Are Calcium Foods?

-Calcium from food sources are usually better absorbed than calcium from a nursing supplement, so including these foods in the diet for a lactating mother is a good way to ensure adequate daily calcium for women who are breastfeeding.
+Calcium from food sources are usually better absorbed than calcium from a nursing supplement, so including these foods in the diet for a lactating mother is an excellent way to ensure adequate daily calcium for women who are breastfeeding.